brinterwastaken/darkice-dotfiles/README.md

 [i3lock-fancy](https://github.com/meskarune/i3lock-fancy)
 [Bumblebee Status](https://github.com/tobi-wan-kenobi/bumblebee-status)

-Coming soon™️\
+<h2>Notes</h2>
+W.I.P.
 <a target="_blank" href="https://icons8.com/icon/5gG6u0nUdoLI/iceberg">Iceberg</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>\
-Note- Result from installing dotfiles may/may not be same as the screenshot.
+Result from installing dotfiles may/may not be same as the screenshot.
 There might be minor differences between what you recieve and the screenshot as i have updated the setup since i've taken the screenshot. https://cocopon.github.io/iceberg.vim/